nrghanmi/PODsLA/README.md

 #### **Data**
 ------------------
-The code for the approach is general and can be used with the data that consists of demand points, location, and population size.
+The code for the approach is general and can be used with the data that consists of demand points location, and population size.